Great Advice on Stress-free Travel with Your Cat

 This video shows how these three everyday household items can help turn a major problem into a minor problem.

 We cannot predict when a major disaster will hit, but we can prepare for when one does.
 In this short video, Shelter Manager Stephanie Fries, will walk you through what it takes to be prepared.

 Your dog or cat can get bored.
 Here are some games you can play together to keep your pet happy.

 Hide treats in your house and watch your dog or cat find them.
 Be sure to let them know how proud you are of their accomplishment.

-Teach your dog or cat tricks.
+Tricks are an easy way to encourage good behavior, but they also help the animal feel proud and useful!
 It is common for a dog to learn to sit, shake and lay down.
 Cats can learn these tricks too.
 Give it a try!

 Play a cat or dog-friendly DVD on your TV.
-Cats and dogs are interested in TV too.
+Cats and dogs are interested in TV, too.
 They just need the right movie to watch.

-Get a bottle of pet-friendly bubbles and watch your dog or cat try to catch them
+Get a bottle of pet-friendly bubbles and watch your dog or cat try to catch them!

 Run & Chase